Cino's Hot Bagels

 Synapse and Neuron cells sending electrical chemical signals.

-Loss of memory is one possibility, but the situation can get worse if the free radicals are not contained.
+Memory loss is one possibility, but the situation can worsen if the free radicals are not contained.
 Oxidation can also cause fatigue, eyesight issues, headaches, and increased susceptibility to infections by diminishing the immune system.
 Studies have shown that they may also be responsible for age-related wrinkles and gray hair, so seniors take note!
 The risk of acquiring diseases such as Parkinson’s or Alzheimer’s Disease is also a possibility.

 How Do We Keep Free Radicals at Bay?